gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ## Our business model: charging money

-Long story short: we try charging money for the software we make.
+Long story short: we start charging money for the software we make.

 Over the years we got closer to our core vision: **make simple things simple in the Kubernetes ecosystem** (while keeping complex things possible) and we believe by making the deploy, preview and rollback workflows accessible to everyone on Kubernetes we can earn a living.
 Clear value for a clear price.

+Thanks for reading!

-Give Gimlet a try and [sign up](https://app.gimlet.io)!
+Please give Gimlet a try and [sign up](https://app.gimlet.io)!